Dream of the Red Chamber: Adaptations

 Unlike the other great Chinese novels, particularly Romance of the Three Kingdoms and Journey to the West, the Dream of the Red Chamber has received little attention in the gaming world, with only two Chinese language visual novels having been released as of 2017.
-Hong Lou Meng and Hong Lou Meng: Lin Daiyu yu Bei Jingwang (红楼梦：林黛玉与北静王) were both released by Beijing Entertainment All Technology (北京娱乐通).
+Hong Lou Meng and Hong Lou Meng: Lin Daiyu yu Bei Jingwang (紅樓夢：林黛玉與北静王) were both released by Beijing Entertainment All Technology (北京娛樂通).
 The latter one was released on 8 January 2010, and it is an extended version of the first game, with the main heroines of the game fully voiced and additional CG+endings.

 An English-language opera based on the novel in two acts was composed by Chinese American composer Bright Sheng, with libretto by Sheng and David Henry Hwang.
 The three-hour opera had its world premiere on 10 September 2016, by the San Francisco Opera.
 For their 2020 album, Transience of Life, the American art-rock band Elysian Fields set several poems from the novel to music.

 In the 2023 video game Limbus Company created by South Korean studio Project Moon, character Jia Baoyu, going by the alias Hong Lu, is based on Dream of the Red Chamber.
 He is one of the 12 playable Sinners in the game, and wields a guandao.
 His Canto's setting and the characters in it take many of the locations and character names from the novel.